Here you will find the answers to the most frequently asked questions about Cadbury. Click a question below to reveal the answer.

 Cadbury Dairy Milk chocolate is a rich dessert chocolate and therefore hard to melt.
 A plain chocolate like Bournville is very much easier and more successful in cooking.

 Both need to be 'tempered' carefully which is extremely difficult to do at home successfully.
-But for help and tips please see our Cooking with Chocolate Section.

 Can I submit an idea for a new product?